Exercise Options After a Hysterectomy

 What to do: Walking

 Walking is an ideal exercise to start with.
-Short frequent walks help prevent clots, get blood circulating and improve healing.
+Short frequent walks help prevent clots, get the blood circulating and improve healing.
 If regular walking is too easy, look for a hill to walk up and down.
 Stairs can be OK, as long as you're not holding your breath or pounding the steps too hard.

 What to do: Kegels